makerbot/diy-duplicator/how_to_generate_new_master_contents.markdown

 # How To Generate New Master Contents
 After a new software release, if the values used to skein objects or the skeining engine itself changes, all the example files in master.contents need to be regenerated.
-For the single extrusion prints and dual extrusion prints that are not overlapping (i.e. example_dual), this is fairly trivial.
-However, for calibration dual, this becomes more difficult, since we need to do some hacking of the gcode file to get rafting to work.

 ## Before You Start
 * Make sure you have the most recent version of the start and end gcodes